 In 2016 over 100,000 visitors from 143 countries made it on this unforgettable journey with performances from David Guetta, Carl Cox, Armin van Buuren, and many others.

 Official Ultra Europe 2016 Aftermovie above is fantastic, I recommend watching at least the first 4 minutes!
-Really gives me the chills and makes me even more excited for this amazing event!
+It truly gives me the chills and makes me even more excited for this amazing event!

 How to prepare for Ultra Europe?
-I’ll cover currency, clothes, food, drinks, accommodation and more tips which should be especially helpful for first-time visitors.
+In this guide I’ll cover currency, clothes, food, drinks, accommodation and more tips which will be especially helpful for first-time visitors.

 Ultra Europe 2017 Croatia: Schedule